-The 2010-built MS Queen Elizabeth cruise ship is currently the newest vessel in the Cunard fleet, preceeded by MS Queen Victoria (2007) and has as fleetmates the Cunard liners RMS Queen Mary 2 (2004).
-Cunard's newest ship (TBN) will enter service in 2022.
+The 2010-built MS Queen Elizabeth cruise ship is same-designed as MS Queen Victoria (2007) and has as fleetmates the Cunard liners RMS Queen Mary 2 (2004) and the fleet's newest boat (2024-built) Queen Anne.

 History - construction and ownership

 Cunard Line is a British-American cruise brand, operated by Carnival UK and owned by Carnival Corporation (shipowner).
 Cunard is headquartered in Southampton (England UK) and is among the world's oldest passenger shipping companies.
 In 2015, Cunard Line celebrated its 175th anniversary.

 The 2300-passenger liner Queen Elizabeth is a luxurious ocean liner.
 QE appeared in October 2010 when she was named in a grandiose ceremony by Her Majesty Queen Elizabeth.
 Reminding the rich inheritance of the first Cunarder to bear the name, her stylishness both echoes that legendary age and improves her luxury modern charm.
 QE- the running mate to Queen Mary 2 and Queen Victoria has a modified design and is slightly larger than Queen Victoria, having more vertical stern.

 With her black hull, white structure and red funnel signals, externally Cunard Queen Elizabeth has the charm of the company’s heritage, following Cunard’s tradition.
 Modern luxury and the best of Cunard's values are what guests can expect onboard.

-The ship is identical in design to the other ship of the fleet- Queen Victoria, although passenger’s capacity is slightly higher because of the steeper stern.
-This difference is the reason why the largest suites at Cunard Queen Elizabeth stern have smaller balconies.
+The ship is identical in design to MS Queen Victoria, although passenger’s capacity is slightly higher because of the steeper stern.
+This difference is the reason why the largest suites (at the stern) have smaller balconies.
 The games deck is covered by a roof at the end of deck 11, which is not similar to the sports deck on Queen Victoria with her not continuous canvas covering.
 RMS Queen Elizabeth's original whistle was used to make a copy of it for the new ship.